A day in the life of a Speech Pathologist

 10:00 – 10:45am

 My next visit is a joint visit with an occupational therapist colleague.
 We are going to a specialised education school to see a 5-year-old girl with Rett Syndrome.
-Our client has little to no intentional movement and no verbal communication, and we are working to find a high-tech communication system that will suit her needs at home and school.
+Our customer has little to no intentional movement and no verbal communication, and we are working to find a high-tech communication system that will suit her needs at home and school.

 As an interim measure, I have set her up with a PODD communication book that she uses with Partner Assisted Visual scanning.
 This means that a communication partner sits with her and follows the direction of her eyes to interpret which symbol/message her eyes are pointing to.
-It’s a tricky method of communication to master in a busy classroom, so today I spend some 1:1 time with the teacher to troubleshoot issues she has had with the book, as well as giving her feedback and advice as I watch her practice with my client.
+It’s a tricky method of communication to master in a busy classroom, so today I spend some 1:1 time with the teacher to troubleshoot issues she has had with the book, as well as giving her feedback and advice as I watch her practice with my customer.

 11:00 – 11:45am

-I travel back to our Bentley office to see my next client.
+I travel back to our Bentley office to see my next customer.
 She is a 9-year-old girl with Down Syndrome, and we are working on her speech and articulation.
 We go through some oro-motor exercises specifically aimed at achieving her target sounds.
 This includes putting Nutella on the roof of our mouths and reaching our tongues up to taste it!
 It’s lots of fun – not to mention tasty too.
 We then practice the ‘t’ sound in activities and games.

-It’s hard work for my client, and she needs lots of praise and rewards to stay motivated.
+It’s hard work for my customer, and she needs lots of praise and rewards to stay motivated.
 I use a visual timer and a reward chart with stickers to keep her focused.
 We have movement breaks on the crash mat to make sure she stays engaged with the task.

 12:00 – 12:30pm